TheRobBrennan/nextjs-grandstack-starter-typescript/README.md

 ### Vercel

-This project has been configured to automatically deploy to [Vercel](https://vercel.com/) using the [Vercel for GitHub](https://vercel.com/github) integration.
+This project is ready to be configured for deployment to [Vercel](https://vercel.com/), as well as optionally using the [Vercel for GitHub](https://vercel.com/github) integration for automatic deployment.

 #### Environment variables